Alex Franklin

+College career

 Franklin, a small forward from Reading, Pennsylvania, played at Siena from 2006 to 2010.
 In his time there, he led the Saints to three Metro Atlantic Athletic Conference (MAAC) titles and was named the MAAC Player of the Year and an AP honorable mention All-American as a senior in 2009–10.
 He left the school with 1,730 points and 930 rebounds for his career.

+Professional career

 Following college, Franklin played professionally in Spain and France as well as several teams in Puerto Rico's Baloncesto Superior Nacional.
 In 2012, Franklin led the Mayagüez Indians to its first championship and was named playoff MVP.

 In February 2015, he signed with Maccabi Ra'anana of Israel.
 In May 2015, he signed with Vaqueros de Bayamón of Puerto Rico.

+National career

+On August 19, 2014, Franklin was named to Puerto Rico's squad for the 2014 FIBA Basketball World Cup.

+Personal life

 Franklin, whose mother is Puerto Rican, first played for Puerto Rico's national team at 2012 Centrobasket.
-On August 19, 2014, Franklin was named to Puerto Rico's squad for the 2014 FIBA Basketball World Cup.